The M+G+R Foundation

 1. Christ will reign on earth for a long time – symbolically, a thousand years (Revelation 20:2; Revelation 20:6).

-1. At the end of the Millennial era [5], Satan will be "released from his prison and will come out to deceive all the nations in the four corners of the world" (Revelation 20:7-8).
-His armies will be massive, and will surround "the camp of the saints," but "fire will come down from heaven and consume them."
+1. At the end of the Millennial era [5], Satan will be “released from his prison and will come out to deceive all the nations in the four corners of the world” (Revelation 20:7-8).
+His armies will be massive, and will surround “the camp of the saints”, but “fire will come down from heaven and consume them”.
 Then Satan will be cast into the lake of fire, joining the beast and the false prophet in eternal torment (Revelation 20:9-10).

 After the final destruction of Satan, there will be a universal resurrection of the dead.
 Christ will judge all, the living and the dead.